rh-telco-tigers/cnv-demos/README.md

 15. Power from the Actions menu select "Start Virtual Machine"
 16. Select the console and watch your imported VM start.

 ## Importing a VMDK

 If you have an existing vmdk you can also import this into OpenShift Virtualization.
-The same caveots with importing directly from vSphere or another hypervisor still exist.
+The same caveats with importing directly from vSphere or another hypervisor still exist.
 Your OS needs to have driver support for the storage controller or your machine will not be able to boot.
 Assuming your OS has the proper drivers installed you can import the vm and start using it right away.

 The instructions below assume you have a vmdk called "my-vm.vmdk".
 Be sure to update the commands below based on the name of YOUR vmdk file.

 You will need `qemu-img` to convert from vmdk to qcow2 image format.

 ```
 $ qemu-img convert -f vmdk -O qcow2 Red_Hat_Linux_Export-disk1.vmdk my_vmimage.qcow2